DV

 What is the difference between DIVO and XYLD?

-DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
+DIVO (Amplify CWP Enhanced Dividend Income ETF) is an ETF built around a derivative overlay strategy, while XYLD (Global X S&P 500 Covered Call ETF) tracks Cboe S&P 500 BuyWrite Index with a covered call approach.
 They are issued by Amplify ETFs and Global X respectively.

 Can I hold both DIVO and XYLD?